asmodeus812/nvim-fuzzymatch/README.md

 end
 ```

-The built-in previewers such as `Select.IconDecorator` is accepting a converter as an optional argument, which is used to convert the raw
+The built-in decorators such as `Select.IconDecorator` is accepting a converter as an optional argument, which is used to convert the
-entry into a valid entry structure before calculating the decorations for it, this is useful when the stream entries are not in a valid
-format for the previewer to handle directly.
-The decorator require the same structure as specified for the picker `actions` in the entries
+raw entry into a valid entry structure before calculating the decorations for it.
+The decorator require the same structure as specified
-section.
-Otherwise a default internal converter is used which is the same default converter used for `actions` or `previewers` well, when no
+for the picker `actions` or `previewers`.
+Otherwise a default internal converter is used which attempts to convert the entry.
-converter is passed.

-`The decorate function can return false to signal that the decoration was skipped or did not complete successfully, this will result in
+`The decorate function can return false to signal that the decoration should be skipped or did not complete successfully, this will result in
 no-op for the decorator for this entry`

 ## Sources